Best-code/Best-code/README.md

 - **Data Engineer Intern @ ScratchOdds** — Building automated pipelines that scrape lottery statistics across 35+ US states, extracting 30+ data points per game on a twice-daily schedule, working with Python, Playwright, PostgreSQL, and Anthropic API for OCR-based text extraction.

 - **Track Tracker** (in progress) — A data platform that detects emerging music tracks before they hit mainstream charts by monitoring Spotify and Soundcloud signals.
-Built with Airflow, AWS, PostgreSQL, FastAPI, and Streamlit.
+Built with Airflow, AWS, PostgreSQL, FastAPI, and Next.JS.

 ## 🛠 Projects